pytest-dev/pytest/doc/en/how-to/xunit_setup.rst

 .. code-block:: python

     def setup_module(module):
-        """ setup any state specific to the execution of the given module."""
+        """setup any state specific to the execution of the given module."""

     def teardown_module(module):